Last updated on November 3rd, 2024 at 02:46 pm

 Plan now to attend Mardi Gras Celebration 2025 on the Mississippi Gulf Coast.
 At least 21 Mardi Gras parades may be scheduled for the Mississippi Gulf Coast in 2025.
-The 2025 calendar will be updated as parades are scheduled in the coming months.
+The 2025 calendar will be updated as parades soon.
 Sign up to receive notices of new blog articles.
-Check back later in the year for updates on the parade schedule.

 Mardi Gras or Carnival season actually begins on the 12th night.
 12 days after Christmas.
 A Christian holy day.
 Many Krewes schedule festive balls for the 12th night celebrations.